John Hunter (Royal Navy officer): Explorations around Australia and Tasmania

 Hunter was ordered to the Cape of Good Hope for supplies in October 1788.
 He sailed around Cape Horn to the Cape of Good Hope, and from there back to New South Wales in May 1789, thus circumnavigating the globe.
 The voyage was made more difficult by leaky state of the ship, which rendered continual pumping necessary.
 Sirius was then refitted and sent to Norfolk Island with a large party of convicts, but was caught in a violent storm while anchored there.
 She was driven onto a coral reef and wrecked.
-A number of the crew returned to Port Jackson aboard the brig HMS Supply, the remainder, including Hunter, waited for nearly at year on the island before being taken off.
+A number of the crew returned to Port Jackson aboard the brig HMS Supply, the remainder, including Hunter, waited for nearly a year on the island before being taken off.
 Hunter and some of his men returned to England aboard the chartered Dutch vessel Waaksamheyd after a long and arduous voyage.
 Finally arriving at Portsmouth in April 1792, Hunter was court-martialled for the loss of the Sirius but was honourably acquitted.
 Hunter then prepared for publication his interesting An Historical Journal of the Transactions at Port Jackson and Norfolk Island, With the Discoveries That Have Been Made in New South Wales and the Southern Ocean Since the Publication of Phillip's Voyage, published at the beginning of 1793.
 An abridged edition appeared later in the same year.
 In the first edition of this work is found the earliest reference to the possibility of there being a strait between the mainland and Tasmania.
 On page 126 Hunter says: "There is reason thence to believe, that there is in that space either a very deep gulf, or a straight, which may separate Van Diemen's Land from New Holland."